What does a cancer genetic counselor do?

-- Whether genetic testing might be right for you
+- whether genetic testing could be helpful.

 - Cancer diagnosed at a young age